Macquarie Island: Introduced birds

 Despite being declared pest-free, Macquarie Island is still inhabited by several invasive bird species, such as the domestic mallard and European starling.
 The self-introduction of domestic mallards from New Zealand has become a threat to the Pacific black duck population on Macquarie Island through introgressive hybridisation.

+Introduced invertebrates

+At least 40 species of non-native invertebrates have established themselves on the island, the majority of them small detritivores.
+In addition, a number of larger‑bodied non‑native species occur, such as the milky slug Deroceras reticulatum, earthworms (Lumbricidae), the terrestrial amphipod Puhuruhuru patersoni and the isopod Styloniscus otakensis, and the predatory flatworms Kontikia andersoni and Arthurdendyus vegrandis.

 Governance and administration

 Map showing Macquarie Island's position relative to New Zealand's outlying territories.

 Macquarie Island has been administered as part of the Australian State of Tasmania since 1880.
 It was a part of Esperance Municipality until 1993, when the municipality was merged with other municipalities to form Huon Valley Council.

 Since 1948, the Australian Antarctic Division (AAD) has maintained a permanent base, the Macquarie Island Station, on the isthmus at the northern end of the island at the foot of Wireless Hill.
 The population of the base, constituting the island's only human inhabitants, usually varies from 20 to 40 people over the year.
 A heliport is located nearby.

 In September 2016, the Australian Antarctic Division said it would close its research station on the island in 2017.
 However, shortly afterwards, the Australian government responded to widespread backlash by announcing funding to upgrade ageing infrastructure and continue existing operations.

 In 2018, the Australian Antarctic Division published a map showing the island's buildings with confirmed or suspected asbestos contamination, which included at least half the structures there.

 In April 2024, Permanent Daylight-Saving Time on Macquarie Island was abolished by the Huon Valley Council and was changed to Summer DST.
 Previously, Macquarie Island was the only place on earth to observe permanent Daylight-Saving Time.
 Permanent Daylight-Saving on Macquarie Island was intended for stationed personnel on Macquarie Island Station, but then consent for a permanent human population was granted.

 Through "Operation Southern Discovery", elements of the Australian Defence Force also provide annual support for the Australian Antarctic Division and the Australian Antarctic Program (AAP) in regional scientific, environmental and economic activities.
 As part of "Operation Resolute", the Royal Australian Navy and Australian Border Force are tasked with deploying or patrol boats to carry out civil maritime security operations in the region as may be required.
 In part to carry out this mission, as of 2023, the Navy's Armidale-class boats are in the process of being replaced by larger s.